Warm. Grounded. Self-Aware. And Subtly Therapeutic.

 Maryland Board Approved Social Work Supervisor

 My therapeutic style blends compassion, humor, and realism with evidence-based clinical training.
-I specialize in working with adults navigating perfectionism, burnout, rigidity, and imposter syndrome—individuals who often feel “stuck in their head” or weighed down by self-criticism.
 My approach integrates Cognitive Behavioral Therapy (CBT), Inference-Based CBT (I-CBT), Acceptance and Commitment Therapy (ACT), and Exposure and Response Prevention (ERP), always tailored to each client’s values, environment, and goals.